w3f/Grants-Program/applications/kodadot_assethub_nft_indexer_statemine_statemint.md

 At the core of our architecture is TypeScript, a statically typed superset of JavaScript that adds optional types to the language.
 TypeScript ensures robustness and reliability in our codebase, allowing us to catch errors early in the development process and write more maintainable code.

-To handle data processing, we leverage the Squid framework.
-Squid is a powerful tool allowing us to process and index blockchain data efficiently.
+To handle data processing, we leverage the ArrowSquid framework.
+ArrowSquid is a powerful tool allowing us to process and index blockchain data efficiently.
 It provides a set of utilities for defining and running data processing tasks, making handling complex data processing requirements easier.

 Our project interacts with a Postgres database, a powerful, open-source object-relational database system that uses and extends the SQL language.
 Postgres provides us with the robustness, scalability, and performance we need to handle large amounts of data.